A Love-Hate Relationship

 Since '06

 My relationship with Gears of War is complicated; my feelings about the game's potential are stronger than my feelings about the game's reality.
-Playing the game is like playing the lottery, on the rare occasion the game lives up to its potential, it almost feels worthwhile ("almost" being the operative term).
+Playing the game is like playing the lottery, on the rare occasion the game lives up to its potential, it almost feels worthwhile.

 When Winning Isn't Enough